graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration3.md

 The three introspection field definitions for `__schema`, `__type`, and `__typename` have moved from static properties on the `SchemaIntrospection` class to properties of the `ISchema` interface, typically provided by the `Schema` class.
 Custom implementations of `ISchema` must implement three new properties:
 `SchemaMetaFieldType`, `TypeMetaFieldType`, and `TypeNameMetaFieldType`.
 These can be provided by the `GraphTypesLookup` class.

+### `ISchema` now implements `IProvideMetadata` (only for GraphQL.NET >= v3.2.0)

+Formally it is a breaking change but practically clients shouldn't run into problems, as hardly anyone creates their own `ISchema` implementations preferring to inherit from `Schema` class.